 SAST on the other hand is used by developers, analysts or security auditors to scan for application software vulnerabilities at the source code level.
 It can be a standalone application or can be an extension or plugin to an existing development or IDE tool such as Eclipse or Visual Studio.

-Ideally, you would want to introduce or include security assessments early into your software development life cycle (SDLC) process.
-Research has shown that the further you are at introducing application security testing into your SDLC process, the more expensive it is to mitigate the threat and/or plug up holes in your system.
+Ideally, you should include security assessments early into your software development life cycle (SDLC) process.
+The further you are into your SDLC process at testing your application, the more expensive it is to mitigate the threat and plug up holes in your system.

 It’s cheaper for you to fix errors in the QA or testing portion of your web system before you publish it to your production environment, but it’s cheaper still if you fix errors on the development phase prior to having it tested by your QA team.